wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 Even more, we seek a proof that reflects the ideas need to create the program, rather than a proof that was concocted ex post facto.
 The program didn't emerge by itself from a vacuum, nor did I simply try tall possible short programs until I found one that worked."

-Above is an important point.
-We could write a unit test to test for all 65536 values but that doesn't guarentee that none of the shorter fractions or nerighboring fractions of equal length are better.
+This is an important point.
+While we could write a unit test to check all $65,536$ possible values, that wouldn’t guarantee that none of the shorter fractions—or neighboring fractions of equal length—would perform better.

-Knuth sought a proof first before creating the program.
-He wanted the program to emerge from that proof and not to makea proof emerge after writing the program.
+Knuth sought a proof first, before writing the program.
+He wanted the program to emerge from the proof—not to force a proof to fit after the fact.

-This shows that P2 emerged after careful thought, analysis, and work.
-The values of _s_ and _t_ didn't emerge out of thin air, but they emerged after careful deliberation and mathematical analysis.
-We will see below how.
-Also, as you'll see below, what's fascinating is how Knuth establishes invariants to ensure correct values are being calculated for the result.
-More on this below.
+This shows that Program P2 emerged from careful thought, analysis, and design.
+The values of s and t didn’t come out of thin air—they were the result of deliberate reasoning and mathematical analysis.
+We’ll explore how shortly.
+What’s especially fascinating is how Knuth establishes invariants to ensure the correctness of the computed values.
+More on that below.

 ## Germs of Proof

 ### Step 1: Setting up the digit strings

-Knuth notes: The set of digit strings

-$$d_{j+1} d_{j+2} \dots d_k$$

-that produce a given result _n_ when preceded by

-$$0.d_1 d_2 \dots d_j$$

-can be characterized as a set of decimal fractions:
+Knuth notes: The set of digit strings $d_{j+1} d_{j+2} \dots d_k$ that produce a given result _n_ when preceded by $0.d_1 d_2 \dots d_j$ can be characterized as a set of decimal fractions:

 $$
 0.d_{j+1} \dots d_k
 $$

-This set lies within some half-open interval:
+This set falls within a certain half-open interval:

 $$
 [\alpha \dots \beta)
 $$

-Initially, we have j = 0 and this interval is:
+Initially, we have $j = 0$ and this interval is:

 $$
 \left[2^{-16}\left(n - \frac{1}{2}\right), \, 2^{-16}\left(n + \frac{1}{2}\right)\right)
 $$

-Although Knuth is dealing with real numbers at this point but just for curiuosity's sake I wanted to see what the above interval would be for an integer, so if n = 8132, then the interval is:
+Although Knuth is working with real numbers at this point, I was curious to see what the corresponding interval would look like for a specific integer.
+So, if $n = 8132$, the interval is:

 $$
 \bigl[\,2^{-16}\,(8132 - \tfrac12),\;2^{-16}\,(8132 + \tfrac12)\bigr)